No need to travel! We can bring our services directly to you!

 • Liability and fault: Even if you are partially at fault for the accident, you can still recover compensation, although your award will be reduced by your percentage of fault.
 Factors like jaywalking or crossing against a traffic signal can be considered in determining fault.

-• Severity of injuries: Minor injuries, like sprains and bruises, typically result in lower settlements than severe injuries, such as broken bones, spinal cord injuries, or traumatic brain injuries.
+• Severity of injuries: Minor injuries typically result in lower settlements than severe injuries.
 The long-term impact of your injuries, including any permanent disabilities or ongoing medical needs, will also be considered.

 • Lost wages and earning capacity: If your injuries prevent you from working, you can recover compensation for lost wages.
 This includes both past lost wages from the time of the accident until you return to work and future lost wages if your injuries result in long-term or permanent disability.